ghowland/slicuist/README.md

 ### Layer 3.3: Widget Rendering Data is Dynamic and GUI Driven

-Addition, editing and removal of widgets that are used to render web pages is
+Adding, editing and removing widgets can be done with a GUI in the website, which yields faster and more interactive development.

 ### Layer 3.4: Schema Management in Master Database is GUI Driven